The Next Big ThingWilliam Gadea 02.07.2012

 At first, it might rely on what you say you’re interested in: your professional field, your pop culture likes, your interests.
 It might also be informed by location and demographics.
 But as time passed, it could learn from your clicking history and what people similar to you click on, as well as how long you spend on each item, what you ‘like’, and what you recommend to others.
 It could prioritize the hot items that are receiving links, social mentions and recommendations.
 It would probably be an algorithm at least as complicated as Google’s search formula.

-There are players out there edging into this space: trap.it provides something like this on the web, and Zite provides it for iPads.
+There are players out there edging into this space: trap.it provides something like this on the web.
 Is there a winner in the ring yet?
 I’m not sure, but if someone hits the ball squarely they could be a threat not just to established media channels such as magazines and networks, but also Facebook and Google.

 Latest posts by William Gadea (see all)